bryanyoo5433/franklin-ai-box/README.md

-# AI Box User Manual
+# Franklin AI Box User Manual

-Welcome to the AI Box User Manual.
+Welcome to the Franklin AI Box User Manual.
 This guide will help you set up and run the AI Box using the YOLOv8 model on a Qualcomm NPU.

 ## Table of Contents
 1. [Introduction](#introduction)